guiambros/silent-mouse/README.md

 | Debian       | 10 (buster), 11 (bullseye), 12 (bookworm) |
 | Manjaro      | manjaro 23.1                              |

-If you're using another version and run into problems, please [open an issue](https://github.com/guiambros/silent-mouse/issues).
+If you're using another version, please [open an issue](https://github.com/guiambros/silent-mouse/issues) and I'll do my best to add support for it.

 ⚠️  Disclaimer: this is provided as is; you are responsible for checking the accuracy of the patch and ensure it won't ruin your system.
 Having said that, please open an issue if it doesn't work for you.